HEMASRI-NAKIRIKANTI/VGG-Net-Classification/README.md

 The dataset is organized into separate folders for each category.
 The folder structure is as follows as in datavgg

 # Image Classification using VGG16
 This project is an example of image classification using the VGG16 deep learning architecture.
 The dataset used for this task contains images of five classes: "Dog", "Elephant", "Flower", "Horse", and "Human".
-The task is to classify the images into these categories.
+The task is to classify the images into these categories .

 ## Environment Setup
 Python: 3.6 or above